List of YuYu Hakusho characters: Kiyoshi Mitarai / Seaman

-Tsukihito Amanuma/ Game Master
+Tsukihito Amanuma / Game Master

 Tsukihito Amanuma (天沼 月人, Amanuma Tsukihito), also known as Game Master (Gēmu Masutā), is an eleven-year-old human boy and one of Sensui's comrades.
-His ability Game Master is able to bring video games to reality, creating them within his territory.
+His ability Game Master can bring video games to reality, creating them within his territory.
 To stall Yusuke and company for as long as possible, he recreates a specific game at Sensui's request that requires seven players and can be replayed until it is won, taking on the role of its main character/antagonist.
 However, Kurama informs Amanuma that Sensui took advantage of the child and chose a game where the antagonist dies if beaten, causing Amanuma to die as well.
 Shaken, Amanuma loses the final match and Kurama wins, killing the boy.
 However, Amanuma is brought back to life by Koenma's pacifier, just as Sensui intended for him to waste the power.
 He later lives a normal life and even makes new friends his age.

-Sadao Makihara/ Gourmet
+Sadao Makihara / Gourmet

 Sadao Makihara (巻原 定男, Makihara Sadao), also known as Gourmet (Gurume), is a human and one of Sensui's comrades.
-His ability Gourmet allows him to eat other beings and gain their powers as his own.
-At some point he devoured Shigeru Murota and the regenerating head of Elder Toguro, but the immortal demon ends up taking over Makihara's body.
-Thus he is able to absorb abilities, read minds, and regenerate.
-Kurama captures Makihara/Toguro in a parasitic tree that casts illusions and because of Toguro's immortality and evil nature, he is stuck fighting Kurama's illusion for eternity.
+His ability, Gourmet, allows him to eat other beings and gain their powers as his own.
+At some point, he devoured Shigeru Murota and the regenerating head of Elder Toguro, but the immortal demon ended up taking over Makihara's body.
+Thus, he can absorb abilities, read minds, and regenerate.
+Kurama first chops Makihara's head in half then captures him/Toguro in a parasitic tree that casts illusions and because of Toguro's immortality and evil nature, he is stuck fighting Kurama's illusion for eternity.